thisissoon/timedance/content/releases/timedance-001-batu.md

 +++

 <!-- Provide a summary/statement below -->
-Label boss Batu sets the bench mark for Timedance with his debut release outlining the labels platform for hybrids and mutations of UK Techno.
+Label boss Batu sets the benchmark for Timedance with the debut release on the imprint.

 140g record, mastered by Beau Thomas.